-Exhibit 4 ..and comparable with similarly rated domestic peers
+Exhibit 4 ...and comparable with similarly rated domestic peers

-Note: Based on Q1 2020 Moody's adjusted data Source: Moody's Financial Metrics
+Note: Based on Q3 2020 Moody's adjusted data Source: Moody's Financial Metrics

-Sparebanken Sor's loan book is dominated by retail loans, mostly in the form of mortgages, which represent around 66% of the gross loan book as of March 2020, an asset class that has been more resilient historically with lower default levels.
-We consider the bank's average loan-to-value (LTV) of approximately 60% for mortgages to be a mitigating factor to a potential fall in house prices.
+Sparebanken Sor's loan book is dominated by retail loans, mostly in the form of mortgages, which represent around 66% of the gross loan book as of September 2020, an asset class that has been more resilient historically with lower default levels.
+We consider the bank's low average loan-to-value (LTV) of approximately 57% for mortgages to be a mitigating factor to a potential fall in house prices.

-However, the bank has also significant concentration to the real-estate and construction sectors at around 22% of gross loans as of March 2020, which poses downside risks to future loan book performance in case there is any material reduction in property prices in the region.
+However, the bank has also significant concentration to the real-estate and construction sectors at around 22% of gross loans as of September 2020, which poses downside risks to future loan book performance in case there is any material reduction in property prices in the region.
 We note that majority of the bank's total outstanding impairments come from its corporate exposures, of which over half relate to either the real estate development and building & construction sectors, or to the property management sector, indicating their inherently higher credit risk profile.

-Furthermore, the bank's business book has certain single-borrower concentration, especially to commercial real estate (CRE) clients, making it vulnerable to a potential default of one of its large customers.
+Furthermore, the bank's corporate book has certain single-borrower concentration, especially to commercial real estate (CRE) clients, making it vulnerable to a potential default of one of its large customers.
 Our downward adjustment to the bank's asset risk score to baa1 captures these concentration risks, in addition to the limited geographical diversification compared to larger Nordic commercial banks, as Sparebanken Sor is mainly exposed to the southern Norwegian region.

-Going forward, we expect some marginal deterioration in the bank's asset quality due to the coronavirus-induced measures in the country, although the government support framework introduced will likely mitigate the negative effects on borrowers.
+Going forward, we expect some limited deterioration in the bank's asset quality due to the coronavirus-induced measures in the country, although the government support framework introduced will likely mitigate the negative effects on borrowers.
 Specifically, Sparebanken Sor was allocated around NOK3 billion of government guarantees for SME loans that are 90% guaranteed by the government to companies affected by the pandemic, of which only around NOK530 million has been utilised so far.
-We also expect that the bank's increased credit losses reported in Q1 2020, incorporating model-based proactive provisions, and the principal monthly installment relief up to six months provided to affected borrowers will go some way in alleviating its income statement in the rest of the year.
+We also expect that the bank's increased credit losses reported in Q1 2020, incorporating model-based proactive provisions, and the principal monthly installment relief up to six months provided to affected borrowers will go some way in alleviating its income statement for the full year 2020

-Modest profitability with low earnings diversification, with net interest margins expected to come under pressure in 2020
+Modest profitability with low earnings diversification, on the back of some net interest margin pressure and higher impairment charges

-In response to the economic stress from the coronavirus outbreak the Norges Bank has carried out three rate cuts totaling 150 basis points since March 2020, while prior to this period the key policy rate was on a rising trend.
-Low rates (interest rate adjustment on mortgages was implemented much quicker than the usual 6 weeks notice) coupled with an already fierce competition among Norwegian banks and elevated credit losses will put pressure on Sparebanken Sor's net interest margin and core earnings in 2020.
+In response to the economic stress from the coronavirus outbreak Norges Bank has since March 2020 carried out three rate cuts, totaling 150 basis points, leaving the reference rate at zero.
+Decreasing rates has depressed margins so far in 2020, especially in the second and beginning of the third quarter, which coupled with increasing competition among Norwegian banks in the retail market and elevated credit losses will challenge Sparebanken Sor's profitability in 2020 and 2021.